khanghy1000/advent-of-code-2023-kotlin/README.md

 # Advent of Code 2023 Kotlin

-Welcome to the Advent of Code[^aoc] Kotlin project using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Welcome to the Advent of Code[^aoc] Kotlin project generated using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.